 How to create a line in Microsoft Word and LibreOffice Writer

 To create a horizontal line in Microsoft Word or LibreOffice Writer, use the AutoFormat feature.
 AutoFormat automatically adds formatting to your text when you type certain symbols more than once, and press Enter.
 For example, typing three consecutive hyphens ("---") and pressing Enter creates a solid horizontal line.

-Below are symbols that can be used to create different types of lines.
+Below are symbols that create different types of lines.
 The image above shows how each type of formatting appears in Word (on the left) and Writer (on the right).